thoughtco/statamic-starter-kit/README.md

         - Video: https://loom.com/share/f11fb8314ba74f66be033b049e433fa3
         - Add the API Key to POSTMARK_TOKEN

+### Campaign Monitor
+We use the Statamic Rad Pack Add on to process Campaign Monitor subscribers (https://github.com/statamic-rad-pack/campaign-monitor)

 ### MailChimp
 We use the Statamic Rad Pack Add on to process MailChimp subscribers (https://statamic.com/addons/rad-pack/mailchimp)